 Vietnam recognises dual nationality only in limited circumstances.

-If you're an Australian/Vietnamese dual national, enter Vietnam on your Australian passport.
-If you enter Vietnam on your Vietnamese passport, you may not be able to access Australian consular assistance if local authorities claim you're a Vietnamese citizen.
+If you're an Australian/Vietnamese dual national, enter on your Australian passport.
+If you enter on your Vietnamese passport, you may not be able to access Australian consular assistance if local authorities claim you're a Vietnamese citizen.
 Particularly in cases of arrest and detention, Australian consular officials may not be advised, permitted consular access or allowed to provide consular assistance to Australian/Vietnamese dual nationals.

 Australian citizens must re-enter Australia on an Australian passport.